lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In a SCHC Fragment message, the sender MUST fill the W and FCN fields with the window number and tile number of the first tile sent in that SCHC Fragment.

 If a SCHC Fragment message carries only the last tile of the fragmented SCHC Packet, it MUST be of the All-1 type specified in {{LastFrag}}.
+Otherwise,

-Otherwise, it MUST be of the regular type specified in {{NotLastFrag}}.
+- it MUST be of the regular type specified in {{NotLastFrag}}
+- padding bits MUST be appended to the tiles as needed to fit the Payload size constraint of regular SCHC Fragments

 The fragment sender MUST send SCHC Fragments such that, all together, they contain all the tiles of the fragmented SCHC Packet.

 The fragment sender MUST send at least one All-1 SCHC Fragment or at least one All-1 ACK REQ.

-At all times, after having sent an All-1 SCHC Fragment or an All-1 ACK REQ, the fragment sender MUST listen for SCHC ACK messages.
+The fragment sender MUST listen for SCHC ACK messages after having sent an All-1 SCHC Fragment or an All-1 ACK REQ.
-Profiles defined in each LPWAN technology-specific document MAY specify other times at which the fragment sender MUST listen for SCHC ACK messages.
+Profiles MAY specify other times at which the fragment sender MUST listen for SCHC ACK messages.

 Each time a fragment sender sends an All-1 SCHC Fragment or an All-1 ACK REQ,